monerodefence/monerodefence/README.md

 ## Join the Resistance

-Monero Defence is a rallying cry for anyone who champions financial sovereignty.
+Monero Defence is a rallying cry for all stakeholders in Monero’s success.
 Here’s how you can stand with us:

 - **Contribute Code**: Build tools like Packet Guardian or propose core enhancements to Monero’s protocol.
 Dive into our repositories and submit pull requests!
 - **Run a Node**: Operate a Monero node with Tor/I2P and use our community tools to filter out malicious peers, fortifying the network.